jackmoore/colorbox/README.md

 Files Changed: jquery.colorbox.js/jquery.colorbox-min.js

 * Changed the index.html example files to use YouTube's new embedded link format.
-* By default, ColorBox returns focus to the element it was launched from once it closes.
+* By default, Colorbox returns focus to the element it was launched from once it closes.
 This can now be disabled by setting the 'returnFocus' property to false.
 Focus was causing problems for some users who had their anchor elements inside animated containers.
 * Minor bug fix involved in using a combination of slideshow and non-slideshow content.

 ### Version 1.3.12 - October 20 2010